orangejuice/blog/data/activity/movie-迷雾中的孩子-2021/record.en.md

 ---
-title: Child in the Fog
+title: Children in the Mist
-slug: child-in-the-fog
 category: movie
 status: todo
 rating: 0